GPlates/GPlates/doc-python-api/pygplates_introduction.rst

    small Python script using functions (and classes) provided by :ref:`pygplates<pygplates_reference>`:
    ::

-     # Import the pygplates library.
+     # Import the pyGPlates library.
      import pygplates

      # Load the coastline features and rotation model.